Therapy for Relationships & Cultural Identity in Oakland, CA

 man alone in the desert in Tunisia

-Some things only come out in the language you grew up in, especially when it comes to relationship issues.
-The word that doesn't quite translate or the feeling you've been carrying for years, for which you've always had to reach for the closest English equivalent.
-If part of your inner life has been living in translation, therapy doesn't have to work that way.
-As a therapist who learned Spanish specifically for therapeutic work, I provide support in Spanish for bilingual clients when it helps you communicate what’s most important in the moment.
+Some things only come out in the language you grew up in, especially when navigating cultural differences in relationships.
+There are experiences that don’t quite translate, or feelings you’ve carried for years that never fully fit into English.
+If part of your inner life has been living between languages, therapy doesn’t have to flatten that experience.
+As a therapist who learned Spanish specifically for therapeutic work, I work with bilingual clients who are generally fluent in English but may shift between English and Spanish in session when it helps express what feels most important in the moment.

 Individual Therapy for Relationship Issues